 - Finally, based on your rankings and how the programs rank you, you will receive a “match” or not.
 The match rate is only 50%, making this process even more stressful.
 On a set date and time, you will open up the portal and see if you get matched to a program.

-On April 7th this year, I opened up that portal at 5pm sharp and saw I received a match to the OSF Saint Francis Medical Center Dietetic Internship in Peoria, IL.
+When I opened up that portal at 5pm sharp and saw I received a match to the OSF Saint Francis Medical Center Dietetic Internship in Peoria, IL.
 I was so excited because this was truly the perfect program for me.
-I will be starting this internship next month!

 So you’re a dietitian… now what?

-There are many different areas you can work in as a RDN.
+After you complete your internship and pass the RD exam, there are many different areas you can work in as a RDN.
 Options include working in a hospital providing counseling and administering medical nutrition therapy for a variety of different conditions, sports nutrition working for a professional team or even the olympics, nutrition communications and marketing for businesses, conducting research, counseling in public health care settings like WIC, working in the restaurant or meal kit industry consulting with chefs, private practice running your own nutrition business, and so much more.
-My goal right now would be to work as a private practice dietitian and continue to pursue healthy recipe development.
-But for now it’s internship time and I’ll continue the #RD2Be journey!
+My goals right now are to start doing virtual nutrition counseling and continue to pursue healthy recipe development.